Structure of Resource Theory of Block Coherence: Conclusion

 \section{Conclusion}

-In this work, we have focused on the generalized structure of resource theory of coherence with respect to POVM.
-We have introduced three free operations, namely, Block Incoherent Operation, Strictly Block Incoherent operation and Physically Block incoherent operation.
-Using Neimark extension we can define these free operations with respect to POVM also.
-In section \RomanNumeralCaps{3}, \RomanNumeralCaps{4} and \RomanNumeralCaps{5} we have given analytical expressions for Kraus operators of BIO, SBIO and PBIO respectively.
-We have proved that Kraus operator representing BIO have at most one non zero block in each column partition and Kraus operators representing SBIO have one non zero block in each row and column partition.
-If we choose block dephasing map in which all projectors are of rank one, then our result matches with analytical representation for Kraus operators representing IO and SIO.
-For PBIO we have observed in section \RomanNumeralCaps{5} that Kraus operators representing this operation have block representation and each block contains product of unitary matrix and projectors, which is clearly extension of result given for PIO.
-Finally, in section \RomanNumeralCaps{6} and \RomanNumeralCaps{7} we have given upper bound for Kraus operators representing BIO and BSIO.
+In this work, we have focused on the generalized structure of the resource theory of block coherence.
+We have introduced three free operations, namely, Block Incoherent Operation (BIO), Strictly Block Incoherent Operation (SBIO) and Physically Block Incoherent Operation (PBIO) and found analytical expressions for Kraus operators for them.
+We have proved that Kraus operators representing BIO have at most one non-zero block in each column partition, whereas Kraus operators representing SBIO have at most one non-zero block in each row and column partition.
+If we choose a block dephasing map with projectors of rank one, then our result matches the analytical representation of Kraus operators representing IO and SIO.
+To make this block coherence theory more physically motivated, we have included a dilation theorem, which can always be represented by Kraus operators representing SBIO.
+The characteristics of the Kraus operators representing PBIO have been elaborately discussed.
+Using the Naimark extension, we can define these free operations with respect to any POVM.
+To study the resource theory of POVM-based coherence, we need to consider the block formalism approach of Kraus operators representing various free operations in the extended Hilbert space.
+So, from this point of view, our work will be helpful.
 This will certainly help us to characterize free operations in this framework.
-Using these free operations defined in POVM based framework we may search for the criteria of pure state transformations.
-One can further check in future whether other free operations like Dephasing-covariant incoherent operations(DIO), Translation incoherent operations (TIO) can be defined in block formalism.
-All these will certainly help us to characterize free operations in this framework. \\ $\textbf{Note:}$ Recently, when we completed our work, we have found a related work in arXiv\cite{26} where they have defined Block Incoherent Operations, Strictly Block Incoherent Operations and presented their Kraus operator forms with analogy from standard coherence theory without proof.
-In our work, we have provided full description.
+In the future, one can further check whether other free operations like Dephasing-covariant Incoherent Operations(DIO) and Translationally Incoherent Operations (TIO) can be defined in block formalism.
+Finally, we discuss the state transformation protocol under SBIO as a physical application of the generalized coherence theory.
+We particularly calculated the output state generated from an input pure state under SBIO.
+Our work reveals that coefficients of the output state can be calculated in the case of pure state transformation.
+Again, in an alternative way, we present a set of nonlinear equations that must be satisfied for a pure state transformation under SBIO.
+Pure state transformation under SIO follows majorization criteria in standard resource theory.
+So, if we take the coefficients of both input and output pure states in our case to be real, then this will lead to further investigations of whether pure state transformations under SBIO satisfy majorization criteria or not.
+This clearly indicates a new area of research for the demand of a better understanding of coherence resource theory. \\ $\textbf{Note:}$ Recently, when we completed our work, we found a related work in \cite{27} where they have defined Block Incoherent Operations, Strictly Block Incoherent Operations and presented their Kraus operator forms with an analogy from standard coherence theory without proof.
+In our work, we have provided a full description.